 Skip to content

-Knitters know that work approached with hands and heart can capture the essence what it means to be human.
+Knitters know that work approached with hands and heart can capture the essence of what it means to be human.
 Even when you have to rip everything out so that you can get it right, knitting is an act of creation, not destruction.

 Craft in America, a Peabody award-winning series from PBS, knows this, too.
 It expands beyond knitting, of course, and attempts to capture who we are as a country using craft both historic and contemporary as its lens.